Philip Martin (Neighbours): Storylines

 Philip is first seen when Julie Robinson (Vikki Blanche) bumps into him when she is in a hurry to get to work on time to meet with the new bank manager.
 It turns out that Philip is the new bank manager.
 They later become involved, but are met with a problem, Philip is married to Loretta (Lyn Semmler) and they have two children, Michael and Debbie.
 Loretta is a violent alcoholic, which puts a strain on the marriage.
 Philip decides he cannot take any more and decides to leave Loretta, but has a change of heart when Debbie tries to kill herself by overdosing on tablets.
 Julie tells Philip to stay with his family, but several months later, Philip and Loretta are involved in a car crash caused by Loretta's behavior.
-Loretta is killed in the crash while Philip is left paralysed.
-Philip and Julie get together and get married.
-The Martins then leave Erinsborough for the countryside.
-Off screen, Philip and Julie have a daughter, Hannah (Rebecca Ritters), and Philip regains the use of his legs.
-Although Debbie warms to Julie, Michael hates her and blames her for Loretta's death.
+Loretta is killed in the crash.
+Philip and Julie reunite, and she chooses to move into his home to help care for the children.
+Off screen, Philip and Julie marry and have a daughter, Hannah (Rebecca Ritters).
+Although Debbie gets on well with Julie, Michael comes to blame her for Loretta's death.

-The Martins return to Erinsborough for the funeral of Todd Landers (Kristian Schmid).
+The Martins return to Erinsborough seven years later for the funeral of Todd Landers (Kristian Schmid).
 They get lost on the back roads, and while circling the area they soon find Helen, who had been kidnapped by Todd's father Bob (Bruce Kilpatrick).
 The family intend to stay only for several weeks but settle into the area.
 Things are financially tight for the family.
 Philip takes a job Janitor at Erinsborough High, much to the embarrassment of Julie (now Julie Mullins).
 However, their fortunes change when Julie's brother Paul (Stefan Dennis) offers Philip a managerial position at Lassiters.
 They soon move across the street to Number 32, which they rent from Helen.
 When Michael returns from boarding school, he causes Philip and Julie a number of problems, including spiking Hannah's orange juice with vodka and poisoning Julie.
 Michael is arrested and placed in a detention centre.
 Philip, despite all this, is not prepared to write off his only son.
 Michael is released from the detention centre and changes his attitude and makes amends with Julie and Hannah.
 Philip and Julie's relationship begins to deteriorate again after the death of her father and her discovery that she was the product of rape.
 Julie finds maintaining a loving relationship with Philip difficult and, although they later reconcile at Helen's birthday party, the marriage never fully recovers.